 The screening tests to find polyps or colorectal cancer or both are:

 Fecal occult blood test (FOBT) or fecal immunochemical test (FIT)

 Stool DNA test

-Some experts say colorectal cancer screening should start at age 45.
-All agree it should start no later than age 50.
+Experts say screening should start at age 45 for people who are at average risk for colorectal cancer.
+Screening may be advised earlier if you are at higher risk.
 Talk with your healthcare provider about screening to make the choice that's best for you.